 10. Notice everything

-Being a successful reseller means spotting things first, whether it’s the current trends or valuable finds.
+Being a successful at selling vintage means spotting things first, whether it’s the current trends or valuable finds.
 When sourcing, look in the unexpected places.
 This means taking the time to look on the backs of old postcards or (carefully) flipping through old books.
 For one, you’ll have an advantage over those who leave stones unturned.
 Stay alert to get the good stuff.

 “Look behind and under furniture, drawers and shelves.
 You never know what else you will find.
 One set of filing cabinets we bought had several magnet key holders stuck under it with old coins in them. – Dee’s Vintage Mercantile